magenta/magenta-studio/README.md

 ## Building

-The modules come as both standalone apps and Ableton integrated.
+The modules come as both standalone apps and Ableton integrated (currently this only builds for macOS).
 To build both versions run:

 ```
 npm run build